 We take privacy and confidentiality seriously, that's why the Sound On Sound web site uses 256-bit SSL encryption via Secure HTTP (https:) pages anywhere that private information or credit card data is required to be submitted by a user of the site.

-The main SOS site, including the online Shop, has been issued with a security certificate by Norton Symantec (one of the Internet's authorised signatory bodies) validating our permission to transmit personal data such as credit card numbers and addresses digitally in a recognised encrypted format across the Internet from our domain www.soundonsound.com
+The main SOS site, including the online Shop, has been issued with a security certificate by Let’s Encrypt™ a service provided by the Internet Security Research Group (ISRG) validating our permission to transmit personal data such as credit card numbers and addresses digitally in a recognised encrypted format across the Internet from our domain www.soundonsound.com

 SOS Publications Ltd is registered under the Data Protection Act, registration reference: Z7317112.
 If you have any concerns about security or our use of your personal data, we are happy to explain things directly to you.
 Please raise a support ticket with your questions: www.soundonsound.com/help.